 BioMechanics

-Every single human being on this planet is wonderfully and uniquely different—the way we talk, the way we think, the way we interact with one another, the way we love, and what we believe.
+Every single human being is uniquely different—the way we talk, the way we think, the way we interact with one another, with our own qualities and desire for adventure.

-This uniqueness extends to the way we walk, too.
-Some people have flat feet; others have high arches.
-Some pronate, some supinate.
-Alignment between hips, knees, and feet can vary wildly between different people when standing, walking, or running.
+This individuality extends to the way we walk as well.
+Some individuals have flat feet, while others have high arches.
+Some pronate, while others supinate.
+The alignment between the hips, knees, and feet can vary greatly among different individuals when standing, walking, or running.

 Steps: More Complicated Than They Seem

-- Heel Strike: starts the moment your foot first makes contact with the ground, at the heel.
+- Heel Strike: This phase initiates the moment your foot first makes contact with the ground at the heel.

-- Early Flatfoot: starts the moment your whole foot makes contact with the ground and continues until your center of gravity passes over the top of your foot.
-In this phase, the foot primarily acts as a shock absorber.
+- Early Flatfoot: It begins when your entire foot touches the ground and continues until your center of gravity passes over the top of your foot.
+During this phase, your foot primarily acts as a shock absorber.

-- Heel Rise: as the heel lifts off the ground, the now-rigid lever propels you forward.
+- Heel Rise: As your heel lifts off the ground, the rigid lever propels you forward.

-- Toe Off: the moment your whole foot leaves the ground, beginning the swing phase.
+- Toe Off: This phase commences as your entire foot leaves the ground, marking the beginning of the swing phase.

-Especially during the heel rise, your feet are subjected to forces significantly greater than your own body weight—2-3 times while walking, 4-5 times while jogging, and as much as 7 times while sprinting.
+Particularly during the heel rise, your feet are subjected to forces significantly greater than your body weight—2-3 times during walking, 4-5 times while jogging, and as much as 7 times during sprinting.

-With as many steps as we take in a day (not to mention a lifetime) and as much force as our feet have to bear, even relatively minor malformations in your skeleton or misalignments in ankles, knees, and hips can build over time and cause major pain and conditions including arthritis.
+Considering the number of steps we take in a day and the tremendous force our feet endure, even minor skeletal malformations or misalignments in the ankles, knees, and hips can gradually lead to severe pain and conditions like arthritis.

 Get In Touch